Shiatsu is a non-invasive therapy that helps contribute to overall well-being.

 • Treats PMS, Morning Sickness, and Menstrual Issues

-The effect may be stimulating and invigorating or sedative and calming, depending on the goals of the session.
+The effect may be stimulating and invigorating or soothing and calming, depending on the session's goals.
 In the U.S., Asian Bodywork Therapy is considered a subset of massage therapy or acupuncture but is, in fact, similar to both.

 Stagnation can be considered a roadblock to wellness, as it is the very definition of why we feel pain.